 What Damage Do Mealy Bugs Cause?

-They pierce the plant and suck the juice out of the leaves, leading to leaf drop and soft spots.
+They pierce the plant and suck the juice out of the leaves, leading to leaf drops and soft spots.
 The leaves may turn yellow and die.

 When the insects find a good spot on the plant to feed on, they may form clusters.
 That’s when they become more noticeable, creating a downy appearance on the plant.

-A minor infestation isn’t too worrisome.
+A minor infestation isn’t too problematic.
 However, if the infestation is bad, it can extend to the other plants in your home or garden.

-Always wash your hands as well as the tools you use to care for your plants so you don’t spread the infestation.
+Always wash your hands and the tools you use to care for your plants so you don’t spread the infestation.

 Mealybugs also produce a sticky substance called honeydew, which can lead to mold growth and attracts other pests to the plant.
-The insects don’t sting or harm humans or animals, though.
+The insects don’t sting or harm humans or animals.